HenrikJoreteg/Half-SASS/README.md

 Since I'm no longer working in a CF job, this project is no longer actively maintained by the author: Henrik Joreteg.
 If you're interested in continuing development just fork this project and go at it.

+This repo is bundled as a ColdBox application, but all the logic is in "model/sass.cfc" and you could easily use it in any CF project.
+Just see the usage below.

 ##Usage
 The easiest way to use this is to call processSASSFiles("absolute/path/to/sass/directory").
 This function will do a CF directory and if the SASS file has been edited more recently than the corresponding css file it will process the sass file again and write a *.css file of the same name.
 For example, "test.sass" becomes "test.css" and gets written into the same folder.